SLyubar/codepath_Unit10/README.md

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

-MHN-Admin used a NoSQL database called MongoDB that stores data in JSON documents insteads of rows and tables.
+MHN-Admin used a NoSQL database called MongoDB that stores data in JSON documents instead of rows and tables.
 The exported JSON file records key-value pairs with attack data such as the protocol being used, timestamp of the attack, source IP, source port, destination port, and type of honeypot used.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*